jeremenichelli/jeremenichelli.github.io/_posts/2014-12-11-writing-your-own-css-fluid-grid.md

 ## Wrap-up

 I may have forgotten something up there, if you found out I did don't hesitate on contact me by email or twitter so we can discuss it.
-If you're still lazy or my explanation sucked all the way I've built something you will like, an <a href="https://jeremenichelli.github.io/gridbuilder" target="_blank">automatic grid builder</a>, it's not perfect and still need some work but it will give you the main styles right away.
+If my explanation sucked all the way I've built an <a href="https://jeremenichelli.github.io/gridbuilder" target="_blank">automatic grid builder</a>, it's not perfect and still needs some work but it will give you the main styles right away.

 Happy coding!